 Note that Belize is just about the only country where you can still open an account by mail.
 Most other major players (even Panama) require you to travel there, sit down with a banker, and beg to give them your savings.

 The three banks in Belize I’ve found the most efficient are:

 Pros: Most diverse and highest returning investment options.
 One of the best investment banks available anywhere.
 A leader in US compliance, so a secure choice for Americans going abroad.
 Unique gold storage and leverage program.

 Cons: After FATCA, began charging an account opening fee for Americans to cover costs of compliance.
 No fee if you don’t hold a blue passport and are not a US resident.
 Online transfers can take a day or two.
 Poor online wire system.
 Best investment bank but not for you if you expect 10+ transactions each month.

 Atlantic International Bank

-Pros: Best online banking tech and largest number of branches in the country.
-If you reside in Belize, even part time, you want an account at this bank.
+Pros: Best online banking tech and the largest number of branches in the country.
+If you reside in Belize, even part-time, you want an account at this bank.
 As a generally licensed institution, can hold accounts and transact in Belizean dollars and provide you with a checkbook.
 The internationally licensed banks above don’t offer accounts in the local currency.